neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 - [x] Workflow of HMAIMD_Agent 2021-07-06
 - [x] Read DDPG in detail 2021-07-06
 - [x] Transplant implementation code from DDPG 2021-07-09
+- [x] Create NN functions for actor and critic networks 2021-07-11